ethereum-optimism/optimism-tutorial/cross-dom-bridge-eth/README.md

                                                   optimismSDK.MessageStatus.RELAYED)
 ```

-After the transaction is processed on L1 it needs to be picked up by an off-chain service and relayed to L2.
+After the transaction is processed on L1 it needs to be picked up by an offchain service and relayed to L2.
 To show that the deposit actually happened we need to wait until the message is relayed.
 The [`waitForMessageStatus`](https://sdk.optimism.io/classes/crosschainmessenger#waitForMessageStatus) function does this for us.
 [Here are the statuses we can specify](https://sdk.optimism.io/enums/messagestatus).